developmentseed/eoapi-k8s/docs/aws-eks.md

 For k8s `ServiceAccount`(s) to do things on behalf of pods in AWS you need an OIDC provider set up.
-Best to walk through the [AWS docs](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) for this but below is the relevant bits.
-Note that `eksctl` "should" create set up an OIDC provider for you by default
+Best to walk through the [AWS docs](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) for this but below are the relevant bits.
+Note that `eksctl` "should" set up an OIDC provider for you by default

 ```python
 export CLUSTER_NAME=my-cluster